PrintQueue.CreateXpsDocumentWriter Method (String, PrintDocumentImageableArea, PageRangeSelection, PageRange)

 Many printers need up to a quarter of an inch of unprinted space around the edges of each page to grip the paper and move it through the printer.
 Otherwise toner would foul the paper flow mechanism.
 The area which can be printed is the "imageable area."

-If the user cancels or closes the dialog, the return value is Nothing.
-As a consequence, the return value must be checked for Nothing by your application.
+If the user cancels or closes the dialog, the return value is null.
+As a consequence, the return value must be checked for null by your application.